MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/optimize-sql-set-compatibility-level.md

 ---
+title: "Enable query optimizer features in a Dynamics NAV Database by setting the compatibility level"
-title: "Enable query optimizer features in a Dynamics NAV Database by setting the compatibility level" ms.custom: na ms.date: 05/07/2018 ms.reviewer: na
+description: Learn how to enable query optimizer features in a Dynamics NAV Database by setting the compatibility level. ms.custom: na ms.date: 05/07/2018 ms.reviewer: na